oswaldo/tools/README.md

 > _Here be dragons 🐉_
 > This is a first draft / work in progress / flow of thought, and at the moment should not be considered as ready for production.
 > Lots of totally untested code ahead.
+> The scripts are expected to run in YOLO mode, installing things with no confirmation.
+> You have been warned 🤓

 When bash scripts go a bit beyond the trivial, they usually become a maintenance nightmare.